|Nutrition Facts (per serving)|

 You can adjust it as you see fit -- more garlic, less salt, more pepper, whatever.
 Just fry up a small patty before you stuff to make sure you have the flavor balance that pleases you most.

-- 14 feet hog casings (rinsed three times and refrigerated)
+14 feet hog casings, rinsed 3 times and refrigerated

 Note: while there are multiple steps to this recipe, this sausage dish is broken down into workable categories to help you better plan for preparation and cooking.

 Cold meat grinds more easily, so keep meat refrigerated until ready to grind.
 Grind strips of meat in a hand-cranked or electric grinder, using medium plate.
 Place meat in large bowl.

 In a small bowl, mix water, garlic, salt, pepper, and marjoram and combine with ground meat until thoroughly incorporated.